The Complex of Hypersurfaces in a Homology Class: The complex is connected.

-The hypothesis on the codimension is essential.
-For example, every non-trivial element~$\phi$ of~$\h_2 (\CC \mathrm P^2)$ has non-zero algebraic self-intersection, so the analogously defined complex~$\S(\CC \mathrm P^2, \phi)$ has no edges.
-But since we are not excluding the existence of null-homologous components in the submanifolds representing~$\phi$, there are clearly infinitely-many vertices.
+The codimension hypothesis is essential.
+For example, every non-trivial element~$\phi$ of~$\h_2 (\CC \mathrm P^2)$ has non-zero algebraic self-intersection, so the analogously defined complex~$\Sd(\CC \mathrm P^2, \phi)$ has no edges, although there are clearly infinitely many vertices.
 Similarly, the assumption that $M$~is orientable cannot be dropped, as one sees by taking $M=\RR\mathrm P^2$.
 In this case, the generator of $\h_1(\RR\mathrm P^2) \iso \ZZ/2$, when reduced to $\ZZ /2$-coefficients, has non-trivial algebraic self-intersection, and this again obstructs the existence of edges in the simplicial complex.